-Central canal stenosis can cause patients to experience symptoms of pain, numbness, stiffness, muscle weakness, cramping and more.
+Central canal stenosis can cause patients to experience symptoms of numbness, pain, stiffness, cramping, muscle weakness and more in the neck or back.
 Some patients are completely asymptomatic while others experience symptoms that become gradually worse over time.

-The word stenosis is derived from the Greek word stenos, meaning narrow.
-Canal refers to the central vertebral canal which houses the spinal cord.
-Canal stenosis literally means narrowing of the central vertebral canal housing the spinal cord.
-Central spinal canal stenosis is referred to by various names such as spinal stenosis, canal stenosis, or central stenosis.
-The condition can occur as the result of a number of spinal conditions that cause the elements of the spine to become inflamed, enlarged or shifted out of place.
+Spinal stenosis can occur as the result of a number of spinal conditions that cause the spinal components to become inflamed, enlarged or shifted out of place.
 Many of these conditions are caused by the natural aging process.
 The continuous pressure placed on the neck and back by movement and gravity stimulates bone to reinforce itself by depositing additional bone.
-Other factors, such as congenital spinal stenosis, other congenital defects, environmental stresses, and spinal tumors, can also cause central canal stenosis.
+Other factors, such as congenital spinal stenosis, other congenital defects, environmental stresses and spinal tumors, can also cause central canal stenosis.

 Since many spinal conditions present with similar symptoms, accurate diagnosis requires a very thorough medical examination and diagnostic testing.
 Most diagnoses will be formed at the conclusion of one or more of the following: